 The release of the Astro2020 Decadal Survey is imminent, and four concepts are competing to be NASA’s next flagship mission.
 From exo-Earths to X-rays, what will the future hold?

 Will we one day image oceans on another Earth?
 Will we ever see the signatures of the first black holes, or map out the nearly invisible cosmic web?
 Will we detect the origins of planets and life itself?
 These are among the most pressing questions in astronomy today — and the answers lie within our reach.

-Early next year, a high-powered group of astronomers spanning a range of disciplines will set the priorities for the next decade of astronomy.
-Selected by the National Academy of Sciences, this group will consider four flagship space telescope missions — any one of which could change the face of astronomy — as well as 10 smaller probe missions.
-The astronomers will then set down a vision of the future in a report called the decadal survey.
+In the next few weeks, a high-powered group of astronomers spanning a range of disciplines will publish guidelines that will set the priorities for the next decade of astronomy.
+Selected by the National Academy of Sciences, this group is considering four flagship space telescope missions — any one of which could change the face of astronomy — as well as 10 smaller probe missions.
+The astronomers will set down a vision of the future in a report called the decadal survey.

 Decadal surveys have been setting the tone for space-based astronomy for the past 50 years.
 So far at least, any space mission that received highest priority in a given decadal eventually made it to the launch pad.
 That list includes the Hubble Space Telescope, which received priority in the 1972 report and launched in 1990; the Chandra X-ray Observatory, which received priority in 1982 and launched in 1999; and the Spitzer Space Telescope, which received priority in 1991 and launched in 2003.